vmware/container-service-extension-templates/TKG_INSTRUCTIONS.md

-# How to Enable TKGm with CSE 3.0.3
+# How to Enable TKG with CSE 3.0.3

 ## Software requirements
-TKGm can be enabled with CSE 3.0.3 only if VCD 10.2.z (z being 2 or above) update release is being used to provide the infrastructure.
+TKG can be enabled with CSE 3.0.3 only if VCD 10.2.z (z being 2 or above) update release is being used to provide the infrastructure.
 Any other version of VCD should not be used.

 ## Steps for Cloud Provider (Cloud Administrator)
 Provider needs to
-* Enable TKGm on CSE server
+* Enable TKG on CSE server
-* Create TKGm template
+* Create TKG template
-* Enable Tenant OrgVDC for TKGm
+* Enable Tenant OrgVDC for TKG

-### Enabling TKGm on CSE server
+### Enabling TKG on CSE server
 Generate CSE config file via `cse sample` command.
 Fill up the relevant details.
 Add the following key in the config file
 ```sh